By Glen C. Strathy

 A ____________ [unique character with a specialized area of expertise/skills] who _________________ [wants something or wants to protect something, and thus has a strong personal motivation]...

-... is plunged into a dangerous situation when _____________ [the initial driver] occurs as a result of ____________ [the threat, which may be a villain pursuing a goal or some other looming disaster]
+... is plunged into a dangerous situation when _____________ [the initial driver] occurs as a result of ____________ [the threat, such as the villain embarking on a plan or the start of some other disaster]

-Now the main character must ___________ [accomplish some objective] before ___________ [a specific disaster happens that will harm innocent people].
+Now the main character must ___________ [accomplish some objective, such as stopping the villain] before ___________ [a specific disaster happens that will harm innocent people].

 And the only way to do that is for the main character to ___________________.